Truly a hiker's paradise, thousands of trails wind their way between

 Still want more adventure?

-We can add several days of via ferrata to your trek, on day 6 traversing the breathtaking Pelmo, and day 10 before you return to Cortina.
-Ask us for details!
+We can add several days of via ferrata to your trip!
+Ask us for details.

-Check out our 6-day Hiking the Alta Via N.1 of the Dolomites Quick Getaway!
+Check out our 10-day Hiking the Alta Via N.1 of the Dolomites and hike the entire Alta Via 1!

 Dolomite Mountains offers fantastic extensions that you can enjoy before or after your trip in the Dolomites.
 Explore Venice, Verona, Lake Garda, Florence, or Milan, or any of the many other magical places found throughout Italy.
 There's no more perfect way to recover from jet lag upon arrival, or delay your return to reality at the end of your trip!